Queueing Network Controls via Deep Reinforcement Learning: Experimental results for multiclass queueing networks

 where $\B(k)$ is a set of buffers associated with server $k$ and $x = (x_1,..., x_J)$ is the vector of jobcounts at the time of the event after accounting for job arrivals and departures.
 The priority stays fixed until the next arrival or service completion event occurs.
 The PR policy is maximally stable for open MQNs, meaning that if the system is unstable under the PR policy, no other policy can stabilize it.
 See Appendix Section \ref{sec:PR} for the details.
+An initial NN policy for PPO algorithm plays an important role in its learning process.
+PPO algorithm may suffer from an exploration issue when the initial NN policy is sufficiently far from the optimal one \cite{Wang2019}.

 In each plot in Figure \ref{fig:ext_ac}, we save policy NN parameters $\{\theta_i\}_{i=0, 10, ..., 200}$ every 10th policy iteration.
 For each saved policy NN, we conduct a separate long simulation of the queueing network operating under the policy for accurate performance evaluation by providing a $95\%$ confidence interval of the long-run average cost.
 For any of the six queueing networks, when the load is high, the regeneration is rare.
-Thus, we adopt the \textit{ batch means} method to estimate the confidence interval \cite[Section 6]{Henderson1997}.
+Thus, we adopt the \textit{batch means} method to estimate the confidence interval \cite[Section 6]{Henderson1997}.
 For each policy from the set $\{ \pi_{\theta_i}: i = 0, 10, ..., 200 \}$, we simulate an episode starting from an empty state $x = (0,...,0)$ until $5\times10^6$ arrival events occur.
 Then we estimate average performance of the policy based on this episode.
 To compute the confidence interval from the episode, we split the episode into 50 sub-episodes (batches), see also \cite{Nelson1989}.
 Pretending that the obtained 50 mean estimates are i.i.d., we compute the $95\%-$confidence intervals as shown in Figure~\ref{fig:ext_ac}.

-In Section ~\ref{sec:ge} we discussed the relationship between the GAE (\ref{eq:GAE}) and AMP (\ref{eq:esf}) estimators.
+In Section \ref{sec:ge} we discussed the relationship between the GAE (\ref{eq:GAE}) and AMP (\ref{eq:esf}) estimators.
 Figure \ref{fig:AMPvsGAE} illustrates the benefits of using the AMP method in Algorithm \ref{alg2} on the 6-classes network.
 The learning curve for the GAE estimator is obtained by replacing the value function estimation in line 6 of Algorithm \ref{alg2} with the GAE estimator (\ref{eq:GAE}).